Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Artificial sweeteners: Use sparingly; safety data limited

 Herbal teas: Many herbs lack safety data for pregnancy.
-Consult your doctor about which herbal teas are safe
+Consult doctor about which herbal teas are safe.

 Healthy Weight Gain During Pregnancy